Understanding self-confidence: What it is and how to recognise It

-Confidence, as defined academically, is the belief in one’s ability to succeed or achieve a specific outcome.
-According to psychologist Albert Bandura, confidence stems from self-efficacy—the perception of one’s capability to organise and execute the actions necessary to manage prospective situations.
-It’s not just about skill or competence but also about the mindset we bring to challenges and opportunities.
+Confidence is often understood as the belief in one’s ability to succeed or achieve a specific outcome.
+Psychologist Albert Bandura linked this to the concept of self-efficacy, the belief in one’s capability to organise and execute the actions required to manage different situations.
+Confidence, therefore, is not just about skill or competence, but also the mindset we bring to challenges and opportunities.

 Image